Local SEO for Dentists: How Do I Get My Practice on Google Maps?A comprehensive step-by-step guide

 It’s very important that you complete your profile all the way to 100%.
-Click the ‘Edit’ button and add the following:
+Click the ‘+’ sign to complete each section:

-- Hours of Operation – Make sure you fill out this section carefully.
+- Add Hours – Make sure you fill out this section carefully.
 You don’t want to say you’re open when you’re not – or vice versa!

 Bonus Tip: Google Maps listings that are 100% complete and that are frequently updated rank better than those that aren’t.
 Many business owners get partway through the process and then stop.
 Don’t let this happen to you!

 Business photos are very important to Google.
 The more images you include, the better you look to Google.
 The better you look to Google, the higher your business profile will appear in search results.

 - Cover photo